How your school can use chatbotsSeptember 24, 2019

 A note from Digistorm: this post was originally published in November 2018 and has since been updated to include more relevant information.

-In 2019, artificial intelligence (AI) plays a major role in our everyday lives.
-From the rise of voice search to creating ‘smart homes’ with Google Home or Alexa, AI is working behind the scenes to save us time and help to streamline our daily tasks.
+Whether we realise it or not, artificial intelligence (AI) now plays a major role in our everyday lives.
+From the rise of voice commands like Siri to creating ‘smart homes’ with Google Home or Alexa, AI is working behind the scenes to save us time and help streamline our daily tasks.

-One of the most common ways we’re seeing digital marketing being influenced by AI is communication.
+One of the most common ways we see digital marketing influenced by AI is customer communication.
 You’ve probably noticed that most websites have automated their website support with chatbots.
-In this post, we’re going to cover what chatbots are and how they’re being used within the Education industry to improve communication.
+In this post, we will cover what chatbots are and how they’re being used within the Education industry to support communication.

 What is a chatbot?

-A chatbot is an AI tool that’s used to assist brands with their digital marketing and customer support initiatives.
+A chatbot is software used to replicate a natural conversation between a digital platform and the user.
+They are used to assist brands with their digital marketing and customer support initiatives.
 Chatbots (also known as messenger bots) work by analysing and recognising keywords and phrases entered into a support chat to deliver useful content or help articles.

 Here’s an example from TechCrunch of their chatbot in action.